Courses

 OT531: Research II

-Research II builds on concepts from Introduction to Research, guiding students through practical research activities using a single-subject research design.
+This course builds on concepts from Introduction to Research, guiding students through practical research activities using a single-subject research design.
 Students will conduct a literature review and develop a proposal for a study utilizing this design.
 Additionally, course content will be applied to data-driven decision-making in clinical occupational therapy practice across various settings.